Kazuhiko-Gushiken/Audio-Database-Manager/README.md

 # Audio Database Manager

+This set of scripts (and future all-in-one program) is meant to allow you to manage your audio (probably music) database.
+It will check the integrity of your files, flag stupidly re-encoded files, as well as allow you quick syncing with a portable storage medium.

 ## Audio Database Verifier:

 The `check.py` script is meant to verify the integrity of your local audio library.
 It checks for two main this (possibly more in the future):